marshall-strong/pexels-photo-search-react/README.md

 Developers who wish to run this project locally can do so using the following steps, described in greater detail below:

+- Create a local clone of the `react-photo-search` GitHub repository
 - Get a Pexels API key
 - Store your API key as an environment variable in a `.env` file
 - Install project dependencies using `npm install`
 - Compile and run the project in Development mode using `npm start` to start Netlify Dev with Create React App

+### Create Local Clone of GitHub Repository

+The GitHub repository for this project can be found here: <https://github.com/marshall-strong/react-photo-search>

+Click the "Code" button and select which method you'd like to use to clone the repository: HTTPS, SSH, the GitHub CLI, or Download a ZIP file.

+#### Cloning the Repository with GitHub CLI

+`gh repo clone marshall-strong/react-photo-search`

 ### Getting a Pexels API key